Newitan/Mobile-Utility-for-Farming-Scripts/README.md

 If you need to return to the home page for now I use /goto javascript:window.parent.goHome(); some users may need to use /goto javascript:window.parent.parent.goHome();

+If you are in an infinite loop, refresh the page to clear the scripts.